DanteLiu/PGII-HW1/README.md

 # PGII-HW1
-This repostry was used to test PGII homework1 uploading to github.
+This repository was used to uploading PGII homework1 to github for testing.